longhorn/longhorn/README.md

 Longhorn UI would connect to the Longhorn manager API, provides the overview of the system, the volume operations, and the snapshot/backup operations.
 It's highly recommended for the user to check out Longhorn UI.

-Noted that the UI is unauthenticated unless you installed Longhorn using Longhorn App on Rancher 2.1+.
+Noted that the UI is unauthenticated when you installed using YAML file.

 # Upgrade